curl/everything-curl/usingcurl-tls.md

 insecure already a very long time ago.
 SSL version 3 took over from there, and it too has been deemed not safe enough for use.

 TLS version 1.0 was the first "standard".
 RFC 2246 was published 1999.

-In 2006, TLS 1.1 came out, further improving security.

-In 2008, TLS 1.2 was published and this version came to be the gold standard for TLS for a decade.
+TLS 1.1 came out in 2006, further improving security, followed by TLS 1.2 in 2008.
+TLS 1.2 came to be the gold standard for TLS for a decade.

-TLS 1.3 was finalized and published as a standard by the IETF in August 2018.
+TLS 1.3 (RFC 8446) was finalized and published as a standard by the IETF in August 2018.
 This is the most secure and fastest TLS version as of date.
 It is however so new that a lot of software, tools and libraries don't yet support it.